DataBiosphere/azul/README.md

 simply as "your "account".
 For developers at UCSC this is their `…@ucsc.edu` account.

-1. On Slack, ask for your account to be invited to the Google Cloud project that hosts—or will host—the Azul deployment you intend to work with.
+1. On Slack, ask for your account to be added as an owner of the Google Cloud project that hosts—or will host—the Azul deployment you intend to work with.
     For the lower HCA DCP/2 deployments (`dev`, `sandbox` and personal deployments), this is `platform-hca-dev`.
 The project name is configured via the `GOOGLE_PROJECT` variable in `environment.py` for each deployment.